xqwtxon/SlapperRotationV2/README.md

 This plugin was designed and work in pocketmine.
 If you are using fork/spoon of PocketMine-MP.
 Your issues will automatically closed.

 # How to Install?
+- You must have Slapper Plugin, you can download from [poggit here](https://poggit.pmmp.io/p/Slapper/2.0.6)!
-Just put this plugin in your `plugins/` folder, and it should work!<br>
+- Just put this plugin in your `plugins/` folder, and it should work!<br>
-You can configure the plugin by accessing `plugin_data/SlapperRotation/config.yml`
+- You can configure the plugin by accessing `plugin_data/SlapperRotation/config.yml`

 # Report a Issue/Bug
 You found a bug or a plugin issue?